alanesq/CameraWifiMotion/readme.txt

 These resulting 16x12 blocks are then compared to the previously captured one and if the value of any block has varied by more then the "block" setting then this block is declared changed.
 If enough blocks have changed (percentage of active image detection area, the "image" setting) then motion is detected.
-So the two settings you can vary equate to:
+So the settings you can vary equate to:
-        Block = how much brighness variation in the image is required to trigger Image = how much of the image area needs to change to count as movement detected
+        Block = how much brighness variation in a block is required to flag it as changed Image = how much of the image area needs to change to count as movement detected When motion detecting is enabled it will show the current average image britness along with what motion it is currently detecting in the format "Readings: brightness:113, 0 changed blocks out of 64 = 0.00%".
+You can use this to fine tune your detection settings.

 There are three settings for the motion detection, the first is how much change in average brightness in a block will count as that block has changed, the second two numbers refer to the percentage of blocks in the image which have changed since the last